apify/apify-docs-v2/sources/platform/monitoring/monitor_shared_datasets.md

 # [](#monitor-shared-named-datasets) Monitor shared named datasets

+**A step-by-step monitoring tutorial that shows you how to monitor and ensure consistency in named datasets which aggregate data from multiple actors or tasks.**

+---

 This example walks you through setting up [monitoring](https://apify.com/apify/monitoring) for a [dataset](../storage/dataset.md) add data.

 ## [](#use-case) Use case